Automatic content recognition

 Automatic content recognition (ACR) is a technology used to identify content played on a media device or presented within a media file.
-Devices with ACR can allow for the collection of content consumption information automatically at the screen level itself, without any user-based input or search efforts.
-This information may be collected for purposes such as personalized advertising, content recommendations, sale to customer data aggregators and other applications.
+Devices with ACR can allow for the collection of content consumption information automatically at the screen or speaker level itself, without any user-based input or search efforts.
+This information may be collected for purposes such as personalized advertising, content recommendations, or sale to companies that aggregate customer data.

 How it works

-To start the recognition, a short media clip (audio, video, or both) is selected from within a media file or captured as displayed on a device such as a smart TV.
+To start the process, a short media clip (audio, video, or both) is selected from within a media file or captured as displayed on a device such as a smart TV.
 Using techniques such as fingerprinting and watermarking, the selected content is compared by the ACR software with a database of known recorded works.
-If the fingerprint of the media clip finds a match, the ACR software returns the corresponding metadata regarding the media as well as other associated or recommended content back to the client application for display to the user, or for collection by the device manufacturer or a data aggregator.
+If the fingerprint of the media clip finds a match, the ACR software returns the corresponding metadata regarding the media as well as other associated or recommended content back to the client application for display to the user, or for collection by the device manufacturer or a company that collects user data.